MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    ![The demo on the left, and DevTools on the right](../media/evaluate-performance-get-started-side-by-side.msft.png)

-For the rest of the screenshots below, DevTools is [undocked to a separate window](../customize/placement.md), to better focus on the contents.
+For the rest of the following screenshots, DevTools is [undocked to a separate window](../customize/placement.md), to better focus on the contents.

 ### Simulate a mobile CPU